 Only one coin is needed and all you do to build a hexagram is to toss it six times and record the outcomes.
 Traditionally heads are counted as yang and tails as yin.
 The hexagram is built from the bottom up.

 This is a more authentic method as it produces two hexagrams.
-The three coins are tossed to give each line of the hexagram starting, as ever at the bottom.
+The three coins are tossed to give each line of the hexagram starting, as ever from the bottom.
 Three heads give changing yang; two heads (one tail) unchanging yin; one head (two tails) unchanging yang and three tails gives changing yin.
 The probability of a changing yin or yang is 12.5% (1 in 8) and for unchanging 37.5% (3 in 8), so this method does favor the stable forms but yin and yang are equally likely.

 50 yarrow sticks are used, the first step is to take out one stick and set it down parallel in front of you, this is the 'observer' and takes no further part in the process.
 This leaves 49 sticks.
 The following steps are repeated six times once for each line of the hexagram starting at the bottom.